-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 For leases with EOL maintenance provisions, upon lease termination, we recognize receipt of EOL cash compensation as lease revenue to the extent those receipts exceed the EOL maintenance rights asset, and we recognize leasing expenses when the EOL maintenance rights asset exceeds the EOL cash received.
 For leases with maintenance reserve payment liabilities, we recognize maintenance rights expense at the time the lessee submits a reimbursement claim and provides the required documentation related to the cost of a qualifying maintenance event that relates to pre-acquisition usage.